-Many mothers of premature babies and low birth weight babies end up feeling anxious, because they have to watch the medical staff care for their babies and don't get to do much for their babies themselves.
+Many mothers of premature babies and low birth weight babies end up feeling anxious because they have to watch the medical staff care for their babies and don't get to do much for their babies themselves.
 It is stressful and exhausting.
 But with kangaroo mother care, the mother does most of the caring.
 This builds her self-confidence and reduces anxiety.
 It empowers her to step into the role she looked forward to during her pregnancy.
 She can be a mother in the full sense, without having to wait until her baby is 'strong' or 'big' enough.

 Not only that, research shows over and over again that babies who receive KMC thrive far better than those who are given traditional medical incubator care.
-The smaller the baby, the more important kangaroo care becomes.
+The smaller the baby, the more vital kangaroo care becomes.

 Now, when your baby is placed in an incubator, he/she become colonized with hospital bacteria, which might infect the baby.
-We've all heard how hospital bacteria tends to become resistant to many antibiotics...
+We've all heard how hospital bacteria tend to become resistant to many antibiotics...
 It's not good.

 This is especially not good in poor countries where resources and access to antibiotics are very limited.
-And where incubators are not always in optimal working condition, or properly cleaned or have reliable power supplies.
+And where incubators are not always in optimal working condition, or adequately cleaned or have reliable power supplies.
 That is if they even have money for an incubator.